tbtaco/Practice/README.md

 [LeetCode0037.cs](https://github.com/tbtaco/Practice/blob/master/Practice/LeetCode0037.cs) - Hard - Continuing from [LeetCode0036.cs](https://github.com/tbtaco/Practice/blob/master/Practice/LeetCode0036.cs), this one actually solves Sudoku puzzles.
 There are easier and lazier ways of eventually getting the result through trial and error, but I opted to put some effort into this one as I enjoy Sudoku.
 For this one, I got to use a lot of loops, create several methods, recursion, and even decided it'd make more sense to create a class to represent a Sudoku cell so I can assign data to each cell more clearly and have functions run per cell instead of always modifying other objects when it's unnecessary.
 This one would be a great one to look at to see some of my programming skills.

+[LeetCode0038.cs](https://github.com/tbtaco/Practice/blob/master/Practice/LeetCode0038.cs) - Medium - Count and say.

+[LeetCode0039.cs](https://github.com/tbtaco/Practice/blob/master/Practice/LeetCode0039.cs) - Medium - Returns all combinations of an int array that can be added to equal a target int.

+[LeetCode0040.cs](https://github.com/tbtaco/Practice/blob/master/Practice/LeetCode0040.cs) - Medium - Added but not attempted yet.

+[LeetCode0041.cs](https://github.com/tbtaco/Practice/blob/master/Practice/LeetCode0041.cs) - Hard - Added but not attempted yet.

+[LeetCode0042.cs](https://github.com/tbtaco/Practice/blob/master/Practice/LeetCode0042.cs) - Hard - Added but not attempted yet.

+LeetCode0043.cs - Have not done yet.

+LeetCode0044.cs - Have not done yet.

-LeetCode0038.cs - Have not done yet.
+LeetCode0045.cs - Have not done yet.

-I don't plan to update this README.md very often.
-Once I have another ten or so to add here, I'll revisit it.
+...

+This [README.md](https://github.com/tbtaco/Practice/blob/master/README.md) was last updated on 2/17/2022.
+I'll update it again once I have several more to add.